 The Iloca Aut-o-matic is most commonly found with a Steinheil Cassarit f/2.8 lens but it was also available with Rodenstock Ysarex f/2.8 or Heligon f/2 lens.
 It was also sold under the Photrix name.

-An lloca Aut-o-matic from March 1959 with Steinheil Cassarit 50mm f/2.8 in Compur-Rapid shutter.
+An lloca Aut-o-matic made in the third quarter of 1959 with Steinheil Cassarit 50mm f/2.8 in Compur-Rapid shutter.

 A nearly identical lloca Aut-o-matic, but here with Rodenstock Ysarex 50mm f/2.8 lens in Synchro-Compur shutter.

 Close-up of the lever mechanism that transfers the exposure settings to the light meter (seen from the back of the camera).
 Also visible is the very long spring pulling the rapid winder and the rangefinder.
 The latter can be adjusted through a hole in the top housing which can be accessed by removing the accessory shoe.
 A small hole in the side of the camera allowed adjustment of the coupled lightmeter.